Unity-Technologies/Unity-Robotics-Hub/tutorials/urdf_importer/urdf_appendix.md

 The most commonly used Coordinate system is the right hand coordinate system which is shown in the figure above.
 It follows the convention that if your right-hand thumb represents the X direction, then the index finger and the middle finger stretched out uncrossed at right angles would represent the Y and Z direction respectively.
 Positive direction of rotation is represented by the curl of the fingers with the thumb stretched out.

 Unity uses a left- hand coordinate system which defines the direction of the axis and positive direction of rotation in the same way as above but using the left hand.
-URDF importer converts the position and orientation of the links and joints from LHS to RHS using the functions present in  Unity3D/Assets/RosSharp/Scripts/Extensions/TransformExtensinons.cs.
+URDF Importer converts the position and orientation of the links and joints from LHS to RHS using the functions present in  Unity3D/Assets/RosSharp/Scripts/Extensions/TransformExtensinons.cs.

 ![](images/articulation_axis.png)
 ![](images/prismatic_articulation.png)